ScilifelabDataCentre/dds_web/doc/architecture/decisions/0019-define-and-run-cronjobs-via-kubernetes.md

 ## Consequences

 The cronjobs defined in k8s will start up a new pod at a certain time, run the specific command, and then shut down the pod.
-Therefore there will be more than 2 pods whenever a cronjob is run, and each cronjob will only be executed once, resulting in the avoidance of the deadlocks and duplicate errors that we are currently experiencing.
+Therefore, there will be more than 2 pods whenever a cronjob is run, and each cronjob will only be executed once, resulting in the avoidance of the deadlocks and duplicate errors that we are currently experiencing.